steint23/a2j-kommunikationsplattform/doc/adr/0003-guidelines-for-testing.md

   - Takes some time to get a mock server up and running.
 See the [boilerplate examples](https://openapistack.co/docs/examples/boilerplate/) for a good first impression, e. g. the [express-ts-mock](https://github.com/openapistack/openapi-backend/tree/main/examples/express-ts-mock) example or use the [openapi-generator-cli](https://openapi-generator.tech/docs/installation/): `openapi-generator-cli generate -i openapi.yaml -g nodejs-express-server -o mock-server
 `
 - [MockServer](https://www.mock-server.com/)
-  - Has a Java dependency to get it up and running locally.
+  - Has a Java dependency.
 The mock server can be set up and operated with a Docker image, see [jamesdbloom/mockserver](https://hub.docker.com/r/jamesdbloom/mockserver).
 As this degrades the development experience, it is not appropriate here.
 - [Mockoon CLI](https://mockoon.com/)
   - CLI tool is great and delivers data in no time, for example with `mockoon-cli start --data doc/api/swagger.json`.